Strength training for UltraRunners

 Timing is everything… but, we all have busy lives, so make it count when you can.
 Here are some guidelines from my perspective:

-- Ideally, on an easy run day – Some folks will say “keep your hard days hard and easy days easy” There isn’t anything to support this statement and from experience I have found doing a hard run and lifting on the same day is extremely fatiguing.
-Ideally 4-8 hours in-between run and lifting, so if you run at 7am, strength train at 12pm or later, for example).
+- Ideally, on an easy run day – Some folks will say “Keep your hard days hard and easy days easy” There isn’t anything to support this statement and from experience, I have found doing a hard run and lifting on the same day is extremely fatiguing.
+Ideally 4-8 hours in-between running and lifting, so if you run at 7 am, strength train at 12 pm or later, for example).
 Do not do it on a long run day, you need to recover from your long run!

 - Ensure 1 total rest day per week – make sure you have 1 total day off per week to recover (and enjoy life outside of running… yes, that is a thing!)